Dendi (gamer): Career

 In 2006, Dendi started playing DotA professionally with WG.
 He was a part of the Ukrainian squad that finished third in MYM Prime Nations the same year.
 Only a few months later, WG made it to the grand final of one of the most prestigious tournaments that existed at the time, MYM Prime Defending.
 When Kingsurf.international merged with WG the next year, he became a full-time member of Ks.int.
 In late 2008, he joined DTS in its early stages, only to return to Ks.int in March 2009.
 Only three months later he returned to DTS, helping them secure a second-place victory at ESWC 2010.
 At the end of the year, Dendi achieved arguably the greatest success in his DotA career by finishing 3rd place in the most stacked tournament at the time, WDC 2010.
 Dendi joined Natus Vincere (Na'Vi) at the end of 2010, together with ArtStyle.

 Dendi began his Dota 2 career with the Ukrainian team, Na'Vi, rapidly rising to fame after winning The International 2011.
 In the following years, Na'Vi continued to win many tournaments, including runner's up at The International 2012.
-TI2 became the main reason to bond Danil with "Pudge" (Dota 2 game character), later Valve and Dendi released an in-game set for this hero with Dendi's personal sign.
-At The International 2013, Na'Vi became the only team to participate in the grand finals of the prestigious tournament three years in a row.
-They fell short to winners Alliance (3-2 in bo5) in the grand finals.
+At The International 2013, Na'Vi became the only team to participate in the grand finals of the prestigious tournament three years in a row, eventually losing to Alliance 3-2 in the grand finals.

 Dendi was one of three Dota 2 players featured in the 2014 documentary Free to Play, which covered his story leading up to and including his performance at The International 2011.

 At The International 2017, Dendi played in two live one-on-one demonstration matches against an OpenAI machine-learned bot, losing both.
 In September 2018, he was taken off Na'Vi's active roster before being officially released from his contract a year later.
 In January 2020, Dendi announced the formation of his own organization, B8.